 What is a dry rub?

-This rub gives chicken, or pork, amazing flavor; it is the perfect blend of sweet and spicy, and the brown sugar carmelizes in the heat and leaves a crusty, savory exterior.
+This chicken rub recipe for smoking gives chicken, turkey, or pork amazing flavor; it is the perfect blend of sweet and spicy.
+The brown sugar carmelizes in the heat and leaves a crusty, savory exterior.
 We love using it every time we make Smoked Chicken Legs.

-This recipe makes about ½ cup of seasoning, which is a lot.
-It will last for approximately 4 grilling sessions.
+This chicken dry rub recipe makes about ½ cup of seasoning, which is a lot.
+However, it will last for approximately 4 grilling sessions.
 This, of course, depends on how much you use and how much meat you put it on.

 - Brown sugar.
 Light or dark brown sugar will work.
 Dark brown sugar has a higher molasses content which will give it a richer taste.